tyharbert/Calculator/HW1 Calculator 2.0/README.md

 Build Instructions
 ------------------

-Run CMake on the entire Calculator root directory, then run make.
+Run CMake on this directory, then run make.

 Execution Instructions
 ----------------------